Update (Aug, 2025)

 Goes without saying that these always must be discussed with and prescribed by your doctor.

-Rosuvastatin (Crestor): 5mg
+Rosuvastatin (Crestor): 5mg (PM)

 While there’s a lot of controversy around the use of statins - I am quite convinced based on available research.
 ASCVD progression is a stochastic process and keeping APO-B concentrations low is, in my opinion very much worth it.